demon Arioch

 The name Arioch comes from ancient Semitic languages.
 It is usually traced to the Hebrew’ Aryōk, which likely comes from the Sumerian name Eri-Aku, meaning “Servant of the Moon God” (Nanna/Sin).
 Historically, this name was used for kings of Larsa, like Rim-Sin I, who lived at the same time as Hammurabi.

 As the name moved into Jewish and later Christian beliefs, its meaning changed from a royal title to a term for a demon.
-Some scholars also think it could come from the Hebrew word’ ari, meaning lion, so it might mean “Lion-like.”
+Some researchers also think it could come from the Hebrew word’ ari, meaning lion, so it might mean “Lion-like.”
 This change in meaning shows how Arioch came to be seen as a fierce, predatory entity.

 In the Sibylline Oracles, the name Arioch refers to a spirit of destruction, stripping him of any royal or human qualities and making him purely evil.
 In different texts, the name stays mostly the same, with only small changes in spelling, such as Erioch.